 Editorial novelties

-The editorial phenomenon of summer to be read with a pencil in hand
+The publishing phenomenon of the summer to be read with a pencil in hand

-The game notebooks for adults and the puzzle books in Catalan have colonized bookstores
+The game notebooks for adults and puzzle books in Catalan have colonized bookstores

 27/06/2026

-BarcelonaA new editorial category has blossomed this summer in bookstores: books for playing in Catalan.
-Stores have even set up a novelty table to accommodate the avalanche of illustrated activity book publications, which are already climbing the bestseller lists.
+BarcelonaA new editorial category has emerged this summer in bookstores: books for playing in Catalan.
+Shops have even set up a new arrivals table to accommodate the avalanche of illustrated activity book publications, which are already climbing the bestseller lists.

-Blackie Books was the first label to invent an adult version of the Santillana Notebooks that a whole generation suffered through in the summer.
-"We wanted the starting point to be nostalgic, but also about overcoming the trauma of doing them, that they would be designed for learning, but fun.
-And that's where the success comes from," explains the editor of Blackie Books, Jan Martí.
-The Cuaderno de Blackie Books, which had a pop theme, expanded with Golden and Kids versions, and for five years with a Catalan edition of the Quadern: all together they have sold half a million copies.
+Blackie Books was the first imprint to invent an adult version of the Santillana Notebooks that a whole generation suffered through in the summer.
+"We wanted the starting point to be nostalgic, but also to overcome the trauma of doing them, that they should be designed for learning, but fun.
+And that's where the success comes from," explains Jan Martí, editor at Blackie Books.
+The Blackie Books Notebook, which had a pop theme, expanded with Golden and Kids versions, and for five years with a Catalan edition of the Notebook: all together they have sold half a million copies.

 Cargando